DeepMind’s latest AI breakthrough could turbocharge drug discovery

 FC: What is the next step for you as researchers?

-PK: For these last three to four years, our focus has been on this extremely important problem and pushing it forward.
+PK: For these past three to four years, our focus has been on this extremely important problem and pushing it forward.
 We’re very happy that we have been able make this advancement.
 Of course there are many problems that remain, and that’s what the focus of our research team is: improving the system further, not only in accuracy, but also in coverage.
 There are many other questions that our system is still is unable to answer.

 For example, we are making predictions about a static structure of a protein, but proteins are not like Lego pieces.
 They are flexible, so they can move around.
 How do they flex and how do those movements allow them to bind to other proteins?
 When you are thinking about biologics, where proteins act with other proteins, like insulin, then the interaction becomes more sophisticated and the flexible structure needs to be taken into account.
 Answering those questions are a key scientific and research challenge that we intend to take up next.

 We are also investigating the most impactful way for this technology to interact, not just with commercial, but also in academic partnerships.
-We received this very encouraging news in the form of the competition results only in the last few weeks.
+We received this very encouraging news in the form of the competition results only in the past few weeks.
 Over the next few weeks our team is making plans about how do we now have partnerships with academic, industrial, and commercial partners.
 The key thing that we are trying to optimize is the impact that this technology can have in the world.